mfkimbell/agricultural-monitoring-drone/README.md

 * `Github Issues` For team collaboration and Agile methodology

 ### Objective
-The purpose of this project was to create an application that allows people in the agriculture industry to map out areas of land and allow for automated drones to survery the designated land.
-To do this, we created a UI that allows a user to map out and define areas, and then a drone associated with the application will go and survery the designated areas.
+The purpose of this project was to create an application that allows people in the agriculture industry to map out areas of land and allow for automated drones to survey the designated land.
+To do this, we created a UI that allows a user to map out and define areas, and then a drone associated with the application will go and survey the designated areas.

 ### How to run the program
 * Install JDK-21